Who could forget the theme that plays when the Wanted Meter fills up and the cops start chasing you?

 'Never Trust A Snake', from the fifth level.
 Simply put, you will not get it on the first try.
 The main problem is that, in the second part of the mission where you're collecting trash on foot, the time you have left after doing it becomes the time you have to get back to the DMV (a pretty substantial distance away).
 Which is very jarring, since usually a whole new timer is given for getting to the final destination.
 The second time around, you can get it without significant hassle if you plan your route carefully, but it still takes some shortcut use on the expressway.

 'Kwik Cash', the level that comes after 'Never Trust a Snake'.
-Your mission is to destroy an armored car.... with Snake's Li'l Bandit.
-Fortunaly, the only time limit you have is to go to Googolplex and escape Chief Wiggum twice (First at the end of the freeway and the last at the Snake's Hideout.).
-There's no time limit to destroy the armored car because it takes forever to destroy the toughest vehicle in the game with a sports car.
+Your mission is to destroy an armored car... with Snake's Li'l Bandit.
+Fortunately, the only time limit you have is to go to Googolplex and escape Chief Wiggum twice (first at the end of the freeway and the last at the Snake's Hideout).
+There's no time limit to destroy the armored car because it takes forever to destroy the toughest vehicle in the game with a sports carnote Hilariously enough, in Level 2, during one part of Bart 'n' Frink mission, Snake himself will be driving around the whole level when you're prompted to talk to Chief Wiggum; that version of the AI-controlled Lil' Bandit car is by far, one of the tankiest vehicles in the game; but you don't have to try and destroy it..